hint-lab/bert-relation-classification/README.md

 ```

 ```
-(the result reported in the paper) MACRO-averaged result (excluding Other): 89.25 (this pytorch implementation) MACRO-averaged result (excluding Other): 88.75
+(the result reported in the paper, tensorflow) MACRO-averaged result (excluding Other, uncased-large-model): 89.25 (this pytorch implementation) MACRO-averaged result (excluding Other, uncased-large-model): 89.25 (same)
 ```